 Additionally, there’s a low-pass crossover built-in as well to produce great-sounding bass and no unpleasant parts of the music – just pure, low-end bass.

-3. Connecting an amplifier’s speaker outputs to a passive (non-powered) subwoofer
+4. Connecting speaker outputs to a passive sub

 A passive subwoofer low-pass crossover, unlike an electronic crossover, works using capacitors and inductor coils instead of electronic components to filter out the unwanted higher-frequency sound that would otherwise go to the subwoofer.
 This lets you power the subwoofer with only a lower bass sound similar to how a powered subwoofer works.